Find the Cheapest Homeowners Insurance Quotes in Your Area

 Make an itemized list for future insurance claims

-You should begin keeping an itemized list of your things before a disaster to track of the worth of your home and its contents.
+First, you should begin keeping an itemized list of your things before a disaster to track of the worth of your home and its contents.
 This list should detail everything you own, including prices and dates of purchase.
 You should save your receipts to accompany your itemized list.

 Maintaining a list like this will let you know how much you'd be able to replace if you had to make a homeowners claim.
 For example, if you bought a policy with $150,000 of personal property protection, but your itemized list shows you own $200,000 of property, you would know to increase your coverage in advance.